jwfanDL/jwfanDL/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Jiawei Fan is a master stduent of Beijing University of Posts and Telecommunications (BUPT), supervised by <a href='https://teacher.bupt.edu.cn/songmeina/zh_CN/'>Meina Song</a>.
 His research interests includes computer vision and resource-constrained machine learning technology.
+He previously obtained first-class honorable degree at Queen Marry Univerity of London for bachelor.

 He also works at Intel Labs China as a research intern now, aiming to contribute to omni-scale high-performance intelligent vision systems, which is led by <a href='https://yaoanbang.github.io/'>Anbang Yao</a>.
 Before that, he was an intern at MEGVII and obtain **outstanding intern** as he design a high-performance parameter-free regulariziation method for action recognition.